|

 you.
 Then I use some mild soapy water to wipe each of the wheels which usually works

-pretty good for cleaning the wheel.
+pretty well for cleaning the wheel.

 I use a sponge and then go back

-reason get very dirty with what looks like unusually black dirt.
+with a water-dampened paper towel.
+These score wheels get very dirty with what looks like unusually black dirt.

 While I'm at it, I put a few drops of sewing machine oil on the spring